 By: Julie Koenig

 We recognize the growing challenges that business owners face when attempting to keep businesses profitable in an adverse economy.
-When your business is facing serious financial problems, Chapter 11 or 7 bankruptcy may provide you the debt relief you need.
+When your business is facing serious financial problems, Chapter 11 or 7 Bankruptcy may provide you the debt relief you need.
+Our initial consultation is at no charge and can take between 1 and 2 hours, depending on your particular circumstances.

 When Your Business Is in Jeopardy, Cooper & Scully, PC, Can Help You